jimhigson/oboe.js/README.md

    .root()
 ```

-At any time, get the output from the parser so far.
-This will be undefined if nothing has been recieved so far
+At any time, call .root() on the oboe instance to get the json recieved so far.
-else it will be an Object, Array etc as per the json recieved.
+If nothing has been recieved yet this will return undefined, otherwise it will give the root Object.
+Technically, this could also return an Array but it is unusual for a json file to not have an Object at the
+top level.

 ## Pattern matching